gblanchard4/qiime_secondary_analysis/README.md

 This script creates a batch script for our standard Qiime analysis.
 It is a *very* thorough script that runs nearly all possible test.
-You may need to fine tune some parameters such as the compate_beta
+You may need to fine tune some parameters such as the `compare_beta` iterations
 ## Help:
 ```
 usage: secondary_analysis.py [-h] -b BIOM -m MAP -p PARAMS -t TRE